A review on deep reinforcement learning for fluid mechanics: an update: Deep reinforcement learning for computational fluid dynamics

 \subsection{Drag reduction}

-Drag reduction is by far the most represented application domain in the literature, with 12 different papers implementing various control strategies using zero-mass-flow-rate jets \cite{rabault2019, rabaultkuhnle2019, koizumi2018, tang2020, ren2021, paris2020, qinwang2021}, rotating cylinders \cite{tokarev2020, xu2020, holm2020, ghraieb2020}, plasma actuators \cite{elhawary2020}, or passive devices \cite{ghraieb2020}, as illustrated in figure \ref{fig:drag_reduction_methods}.
-Almost all studies focus on prototypal, two-dimensional (2-D) incompressible flows past span-wise infinite cylinders (generally different sections of a single cylinder) subjected to uniform and/or parabolic velocity profile.
-As seen from the comparison between studies provided in table \ref{table:drag_reduction_summary}, all DRL algorithms belong to the actor-critic category, with a clear preference for ready-to-use PPO implementations (see section \ref{section:ppo}), either from Tensorforce \cite{tensorforce}, OpenAI baselines \cite{baselines}, or Stable Baselines \cite{stable-baselines}.
-Regarding the CFD solvers, FeniCS \cite{fenics} is well represented, mostly because the open-source diffusion of the seminal work from Rabault \textit{et al.\@} \cite{rabault2019} has been heavily re-used in follow-up works \cite{rabaultkuhnle2019, xu2020, tang2020, elhawary2020, holm2020, qinwang2021}.
-Regarding the numerical implementation, since performing a relevant network update requires evaluating a sufficient number of actions drawn from the current policy (which in turn requires computing the same amount of rewards from ressource expensive numerical simulations), most studies have the agent acquire experience at a faster pace by interacting with multiple environments simultaneously.
+Drag reduction is by far the most represented application domain in the literature, with 16 different papers implementing various control strategies using zero-mass-flow-rate jets \cite{rabault2019, rabaultkuhnle2019, koizumi2018, tang2020, ren2021, paris2020, qinwang2021, li2021, castellanos2022, yzwang2022, pino2022, mei2022, mao2022}, rotating cylinders \cite{tokarev2020, xu2020, holm2020, ghraieb2020}, plasma actuators \cite{elhawary2020}, or passive devices \cite{ghraieb2020}, as illustrated in figure \ref{fig:drag_reduction_methods}.
+Almost all studies focus on prototypal, two-dimensional (2-D) incompressible flows past span-wise infinite cylinders (generally different sections of a single cylinder) subjected to a uniform and/or parabolic velocity profile, at the exception of \cite{mei2022}, which considers cylinders with variable cross-sections, and \cite{yzwang2022}, which considers the case of a NACA airfoil, again in a parabolic flow.
+As seen from the comparison between studies provided in table \ref{table:drag_reduction_summary}, most DRL algorithms belong to the actor-critic category, with a clear preference for ready-to-use PPO implementations (see section \ref{section:ppo}), either from Tensorforce \cite{tensorforce}, OpenAI baselines \cite{baselines}, or Stable Baselines \cite{stable-baselines}.
+Regarding the CFD solvers, FeniCS \cite{fenics} is well represented, mostly because the open-source diffusion of the seminal work from Rabault \textit{et al.\@} \cite{rabault2019} has been heavily re-used in follow-up works \cite{rabaultkuhnle2019, xu2020, tang2020, elhawary2020, holm2020, qinwang2021, castellanos2022, pino2022}.
+Regarding the numerical implementation, since performing a relevant network update requires evaluating a sufficient number of actions drawn from the current policy (which in turn requires computing the same amount of rewards from resource-expensive numerical simulations), most studies have the agent acquire experience at a faster pace by interacting with multiple environments simultaneously.
 This has become a customary procedure after the methodological paper by Rabault and Kuhnle \cite{rabaultkuhnle2019} on the accelerated gathering of state-action-reward transitions, which highlighted an almost perfect speedup up to 20 parallel environments, and a decent performance improvement up to 60.